neversaynever0502/kai-api/README.md

 apiTestServer(5151)
 ```

-Now when you use http://localhost:5151/ , you will get it.
+Now when you use http://localhost:5151/ or NGROK_ONLINE_URL , you will get it.

 [GET] http://localhost:5151/